keyroii/keyroii/README.md

 Some facts about me:
 - Started programming in 2018
 - 🐍 Started out with Python, later learned Java, React, Nuxt.js and others...
-- 🔭 Currently working as Full Stack Developer in fulltime here in Germany
+- 🔭 Currently working as Salesforce developer in fulltime in Amsterdam, Netherlands
 - 📝 Currently looking to specialize in backend development and working internationally
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have started atleast 35 Unity projects and never remotely finished one